knedl1k/R2R_Arduino/README.md

 </p>
 <i>Digital to Analog Converters (DACs) are used within transfers of binary signals to analog signals.
 The resolution of
     the DAC is determined by the number of possible output voltage values.
-These depend on the number of bits of the input data word.
-To calculate it, divide the output voltage range by (2n -1), where n is the number of bits of the input word - binary signal.
+These depend on the number of bits of the input data word &mdash; binary signal.
+To calculate it, divide the output voltage range by (2n -1), where n is the number of bits of the input word.
 DACs are commonly used in digital power supplies, programmable generators or automation technology.</i>
 <br>
 <h2>Wiring</h2>